liwehappy/sarcastic-sentiment-prediction/README.md

 ### Quick prototyping
 If you want to directly play with it, the model had been deployede to [here](https://sarcasticheadlineprediction.herokuapp.com/) using heroku.
 Caution: This model was trained with sarcastic news headline, other sarcastic text such as from tweets or conversation might suffer from low predictive accuracy.

+## Possible improvement
+Although this basic model may not be a state-of-art model, it is actually could be a quick and dirty baseline  for most of text classification problems in the beginning.
+Depends on the problem at hand, we could still gradually improve this model with more sophisticated text preprocessing method or other state-of-art model.